robguderian/cs-tech-primer/docs/language_bootcamp/go/README.md

 Functions
 ---------

 Go uses the `func` keyword to define a new function.
+When defining a function, the value to be returned comes after the parenthesis and before the open curly bracket.

 ```go
 func factorial(num int) int{